pdromnt/flashforge-toolkit/README.md

 ### Installation

-**First** go inside the the flashforge-toolkit-client folder (or open it with another VSCode window), then run the commands below.
+**First** go inside the the client folder (or open it with another VSCode window), then run the commands below.

 ```bash
 $ npm i